rishi-99/theInfection/README.md

 ## Conditions of Environment

-- "immun_threshold number" is the number of immuned blobs requiered in neutral blob sensitive radius to turn neutral blob immune
+- "immun_threshold number" is the number of immuned blobs required in neutral blob sensitive radius to turn neutral blob immune

-- "infected_thresh" number is the number of infected blobs requiered in neutral blob sensitive radius to turn immuned blob neutral
+- "infected_thresh" number is the number of infected blobs required in neutral blob sensitive radius to turn immuned blob neutral

 - When infected blob comes in "imm_sensitive" radius of immune blob, it turns neutral